Can the ultimate betrayal ever be forgiven?

 Brenden Gunnell, tenor

-Roderick WIlliams, bass-baritone
+Roderick WIlliams, baritone

 Philharmonia Chorale, Bruce Lamott, director